Infrared atmospheric sounding interferometer: Methods of research

 Some researchers prefer to use their own retrieval algorithms, which process Level 1 data, while others use directly the IASI Level 2 data.
 Multiple algorithms exist to produce Level 2 data, which differ in their assumptions and formulation and will therefore have different strengths and weaknesses (which can be investigated by intercomparison studies).
 The choice of algorithm is guided by knowledge of these limitations, the resources available and the specific features of the atmosphere that wish to be investigated.

 In general, algorithms are based on the optimal estimation method.
 This essentially involves comparing the measured spectra with an a priori spectrum.
 Subsequently, the a priori model is contaminated with a certain amount of the item one wants to measure (e.g. SO_{2}) and the resulting spectra are once again compared to the measured ones.
 The process is repeated again and again, the aim being to adjust the amount of contaminants such that simulated spectrum resembles the measured one as closely as possible.
-It must be noted that a variety of errors must be taken into consideration while perturbing the a priori, such as the error on the a priori, the instrumental error or the expected error.
+A variety of errors must be taken into consideration while perturbing the a priori, such as the error on the a priori, the instrumental error or the expected error.

 Alternatively, the IASI Level 1 data can be processed by least square fit algorithms.
 Again, the expected error must be taken into consideration.